halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-payroll-tax.md

 4. If you wish to print the report to a printer or save as a pdf, click **Print** and select the relevant option.

+## Payroll Tax Report

-The Payroll Tax report will contain each of the Pay Transaction Types which are applicable to the relevant Payroll Tax code as shown in the diagram above.
+The Payroll Tax report will contain each of the Pay Transaction Types which are applicable to the relevant Payroll Tax code.
+The Posted Payroll Summary Report, if produced in detail will be used to verify the value on the transactions on the Payroll Tax report.

 The fields on the Calculate Payroll Tax Report are: